-At the assessment after project completion, the process implementers reported great satisfaction in all the measured aspects.
-They reported a smaller amount of missing significant information during handoffs, less of a need to improve information flow, fewer communication errors, greater use of uniform forms during handoffs, and greater satisfaction with the information flow between departments.
-This trend is consistent with reports from the hospital leaders, indicating that the process contributes to patient safety.
+At the assessment after project completion, the process implementers reported increased satisfaction in all the aspects measured.
+They reported a reduced incidence of missing significant information during handoffs, a decreased need to improve information flow, fewer communication errors, greater use of uniform forms during handoffs, and more satisfaction with the information flow between hospital departments.
+These trends were consistent with reports from the hospital leaders and indicate that the process may have contributed to improved patient safety.

-Both physicians and nurses exhibited a trend of greater satisfaction at the conclusion of the project, but, the change between the start and end of the program was found to be statistically significant only among the nurses.
-These results are in agreement with reports received from hospital leaders during the project, in which nurses expressed, more than physicians, the need to improve communication between departments and thus, fully cooperated throughout the implementation process to promote the project.
-However, these findings may be also due the decline in the physicians' response rate at the end of the program resulting in an inability to find significant differences in this group between the start and end point of the project.
+Both physicians and nurses expressed increased satisfaction at the conclusion of the project, but the change in satisfaction from the start to the end of the program was found to be statistically significant only among the nurses.
+These results are consistent with reports received from hospital leaders during the project, in which nurses, more than physicians, raised the need to improve communication between departments and consequently fully cooperated to promote the project throughout the implementation process.
+However, the findings may also be attributable to a decline in the physicians’ response rate at the end of the program, resulting in a lack of statistically significant differences found in this group between the start and end points of the project.

-Among physicians, there was a sense that communication during patient handoffs does not directly impact on the patient safety process.
-Efforts were made to explain to the physicians the positive effect of standardizing the patient handoff process on their safety.
-From the subjective evaluation of the hospitals' leaders, it is suggested that physicians expressed their concern regarding the suitability of the project and its added value to the existing working manner that seemed sufficient and safe.
-During the project, some physicians withdrew from the project due to their belief of a lack of benefit to their routinely performed handoff.

-Differences in physicians' responsiveness to the process call for additional consideration concerning implementation within this population group.
+Among physicians, there was a sense that communication during patient handoffs does not directly affect patient safety.
+Efforts were made to explain to the physicians that standardizing the patient handoff process has a positive effect on patients’ safety.
+The subjective evaluations of the hospitals’ leaders suggested that physicians expressed concern regarding the suitability of the project and questioned whether it added value to an existing process that seemed to them adequate and safe.
+Some physicians withdrew from the project owing to their belief that it did not benefit their routinely performed handoff process.
+Differences in physicians’ responses to the project call for additional consideration concerning implementation within this group.

-Communication based on the ISBAR format distinguishes between the essential and the non-essential information and is meant to contribute to improving both the physician and the nursing staff.
-The differences between nurses and physicians may be related to the differences in work processes.
-While differences between them may stem from the fact that nurses are more accustomed to methodical work based on protocols than physicians are, physicians reported that filling out the ISBAR along with all other documentation was difficult and constituted redundant paperwork.
-Nevertheless, in the ISBAR training simulations held with physicians it was repeatedly found that, without proper documentation like in the ISBAR-format important medical information was omitted.
-For this reason, we believe that the implementation of the process should continue among physicians as well, while, at the same time, realizing that a conceptual transition of a work culture is required.
+Communication based on the ISBAR format distinguishes between essential and nonessential information and is meant to contribute to assisting both physicians and the nursing staff.
+The differences between the responses from nurses and physicians may be related to the differences in their work processes.
+For example, differences between them may stem from nurses being more accustomed to methodical work based on protocols than are physicians.
+Physicians reported that filling out the ISBAR along with all the other documentation was difficult and constituted redundant paperwork.
+Nevertheless, in the ISBAR training simulations held with physicians, it was repeatedly found that without proper documentation like that in the ISBAR format, important medical information was omitted.
+For this reason, we believe that the implementation of the process should continue among physicians as well, while at the same time realizing that a conceptual shift in the work culture may be required.

-Implications for policy, practice and research
+Implications for policy, practice, and research

 Project expansion on a national level

-It is feasible to expand the project on the national level, based on the policy of the Ministry of Health.
-A project of this magnitude requires careful planning and extensive knowledge of all the organizations to be involved in the project.
+It is feasible to expand this project to the national level, based on the policy of the MOH.
+A project of this magnitude requires careful planning and extensive knowledge of all the organizations involved in the project.

 Accepting the change

-Overall, the implementation of the change was easier in the nursing staff as compared to the physicians.
-A policy aimed at promoting safety focusing on team communication should take into account the differences between the nursing and physician teams and determine the appropriate intervention for each team.
+Overall, the implementation of the change was easier among the nursing staff than with the physicians.
+A policy aimed at promoting safety and focusing on team communication should take into account the differences between the nursing and physician teams and determine the appropriate intervention for each team.

 Changes in work processes to increase safety